Climate Change in the ACT

 This means that the climate of different areas across the world is expected to change over time.
 But today, the speed and severity of climate change in many areas is far greater than what would be likely under natural conditions alone.

-The Earth’s climate has been changing so much in recent years because of human activities that release more and more greenhouse gases – more than there would be naturally on Earth. greenhouse gases are produced from fossil fuels such as coal, gas and petrol.
-Across the world, fossil fuels are used every day as fuel for cars and other transport, and as energy for electricity and manufacturing. greenhouse gases are also released when trees and other vegetation are cleared to build more houses or farms.
+The Earth’s climate has been changing so much in recent years because of human activities that release more and more greenhouse gases – more than there would be naturally on Earth.
+Greenhouse gases are produced from fossil fuels such as coal, gas and petrol.
+Across the world, fossil fuels are used every day as fuel for cars and other transport, and as energy for electricity and manufacturing.
+Greenhouse gases are also released when trees and other vegetation are cleared to build more houses or farms.

 Greenhouse gases and climate change

-greenhouse gases, such as carbon dioxide and methane, are necessary for life on Earth.
+Greenhouse gases, such as carbon dioxide and methane, are necessary for life on Earth.
 They keep warmth in our atmosphere so that plants and animals can survive.
 But if the amount of greenhouse gases in the atmosphere increases too much, the Earth’s climate changes.
 This is because greenhouse gases absorb heat energy from the Sun and stop this heat from being released back into space.
 This causes the Earth to have more hot days, less rainfall, and more frequent and bigger storms.

 All greenhouse gases (it doesn’t matter where they come from) contribute to climate change.
 This means that greenhouse gas emissions from Canberra have an impact on the global environment, not just the local region.